TheCandidStartup/TheCandidStartup.github.io/_posts/2022-12-05-serverless-or-not.md

 [^d3]: Min Multi-AZ config is 2 x 0.5 [ACU](https://docs.amazonaws.cn/en_us/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2.how-it-works.html#aurora-serverless-v2.how-it-works.capacity)  (0.125 vCPU, 1 GB) at $0.12 per ACU hour with 10GB of storage at $0.1 per GB-month
 [^d4]: Min Multi-AZ config is 2 x db.t4g.medium [burstable instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-credits-baseline-concepts.html) (2 vCPU at 20% utilization, 4GB) at $0.07566 each per hour with 10GB of storage at $0.1 per GB-month
 [^d5]: Min Multi-AZ config is 2 x db.t4g.medium [burstable instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-credits-baseline-concepts.html) (2 vCPU at 20% utilization, 4GB) at $0.093 each per hour with 10GB of storage at $0.1 per GB-month
+[^d6]: Min Multi-AZ config is 2 x 2.5 [NCU](https://docs.aws.amazon.com/neptune/latest/userguide/neptune-serverless-capacity-scaling.html)  (0.625 vCPU, 5 GB) at $0.1608 per NCU hour with 10GB of storage at $0.1 per GB-month
+[^d7]: Min Multi-AZ config is 4 [OCU](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-scaling.html)  (6 vCPU, 24 GB) at $0.24 per OCU hour with 10GB of storage at $0.024 per GB-month

-The big surprise here is that "Aurora Serverless" is not actually serverless.
-It would be better described as "Aurora with auto-vertical scaling of instance types" but I guess that's not catchy enough.
+The big surprise here is that all the "Serverless" branded databases are not actually serverless.
+They would be better described as "Auto-vertical scaling of instance types" but I guess that's not catchy enough.

 # Queues and Eventing